Black Protest Leaders To White Allies: 'It's Our Turn To Lead Our Own Fight'

 This tension isn't new.
 During the civil rights era of the 1960s, Black leaders were often leery of white supporters, questioning their commitment and their willingness to be led.

-"We were concerned they would assume responsibilities for things we wanted young black people to assume," recalled Charlie Cobb, who was an organizer with the Student Nonviolent Coordinating Committee in Mississippi during the 1960s.
+"We were concerned they would assume responsibilities for things we wanted young Black people to assume," recalled Charlie Cobb, who was an organizer with the Student Nonviolent Coordinating Committee in Mississippi during the 1960s.

 Cobb said he worried when white college students began arriving on buses from the North in 1964.